Why you cannot just throw away a battery

 That’s why, my friend, you should think twice before just dumping batteries.

-There are many types of consumer batteries used depending on the application.
+There are manyused depending on the application.
 Each battery type has unique properties, which require unique safety measures and recycling processes.
 You can find a short review of the most common types sorted by size in the table below.

 |Type of batteries||Size||Capacity (mAH)||Application|